Numbers 22:2-25:9

 – the house urges forward to see the chaos

-Balak was the King of Moab.
-He had witnessed what Isra’el had done to the Emorites and was afraid the Israelite multitude might destroy his nation.
-He meets with the leaders of Midian to plan a way to bring Isra’el down.
-He writes a message to Balaam asking him to curse Isra’el.
-He sends the leaders of Midian and Moab along with divining money to Balaam.
+Balak, the son of Tzippor (Bird, Sparrow), was the King of Moab.
+He had witnessed what Isra’el had done to the Emorites and feared the Israelite multitude might destroy his nation.
+He meets with the leaders of Midian to plan a way to destroy Isra’el.
+He writes a message to Balaam a diviner requesting that he curse Isra’el.
+Balak sends the leaders with bribery money to Balaam.

 “Listen, a people has come out of Egypt, spread over all the land and settled down next to me.
 Therefore, please come, and curse this people for me, because they are stronger than I am.
 Maybe I will be able to strike them down and drive them out of the land, for I know that whomever you bless is in fact blessed, and whomever you curse is in fact cursed” (Numbers 22:5-6).

-Balaam was from Pethor (Soothsayer) in Mesopotamia near the Euphrates River.
-This area had become hostile to Isra’el making Balaam an obvious and willing participant in cursing the Israelites.
-Balaam was a powerful and gifted prophet because whoever and whatever he blessed is blessed and whatever and whoever he cursed is cursed.
-It appears that Balaam is a god-fearer as he tells the messengers that he must first ask Elohim for an answer to the message.
+Balaam lived in Pethor (Soothsayer) in Mesopotamia near the Euphrates River, a land that had become hostile to Isra’el.
+Balaam was a powerful and gifted prophet/diviner because whoever he blessed was blessed and whoever he cursed because cursed.
+Balaam appears to be a god-fearer as he tells the messengers that he must first speak with Elohim regarding an answer.

 “God came to Bil‘am and said, ‘Who are these men with you?’
 Bil‘am said to God, ‘Balak the son of Tzippor, king of Mo’av, has sent me this message: The people who came out of Egypt have spread over the land; now, come and curse them for me; maybe I will be able to fight against them and drive them out.’
 God answered Bil‘am, ‘You are not to go with them; you are not to curse the people, because they are blessed’” (Numbers 22:9-12).

-Balaam does not have Elohim’s permission go with the messengers nor to curse Isra’el because they are blessed.
-Balaam tells the messengers Elohim’s response and they return to Balak.
-However, he doesn’t tell them Adonai’s complete response: Isra’el cannot be cursed because they are blessed.
-He cannot curse those whom Adonai has blessed, rendering him a powerless diviner.
+Balaam does not have Elohim’s permission go with the messengers nor to curse Isra’el.
+When Balaam tells the messengers Elohim’s response, they return to Balak.
+However, he doesn’t reveal to them Adonai’s entire response.
+He cannot curse the people whom Adonai has blessed, rendering him powerless.

-Even if Balak were to give him his palace filled with silver and gold, Balaam could not go beyond the word of “Adonai my God” to do anything great or small.
-He tells the princes to spend the night and he will inquire of Elohim once more.
-This time, however, Elohim tells him he may go with the men “if they summon him,” but only to do whatever Elohim tells him.
+Balak doesn’t accept the response and increases his bribe to Balaam.
+Along with the pledge of a great reward, Balak promises complete obedience to Balaam’s instructions.
+However, Balaam responds that even if Balak gave him his palace filled with silver and gold, he could not go beyond the word of “Adonai my God” to do anything great or small.
+Balaam tells the princes to spend the night while he inquires of Elohim once more.
+This time Elohim allows him to go with the men “if they summon him,” but only to speak whatever Elohim tells him.

-Balaam is riding his donkey when the ‘angel of Adonai’ blocks the pathway.
-Only the donkey can see the angel with his sword drawn so the donkey turns off the path and into a field.
-Balaam beats the donkey to get it back on the path.
-They go on a little further to a place where the path narrows between a stone wall and some vineyards and the angel stands in the path again.
+Balaam is riding his donkey when the “angel of Adonai” blocks the path.
+Only the donkey can see the angel with his sword drawn and turns off the path and into a field.
+Balaam beats his donkey to get it back on the path.
+He rides a little further to where the path narrows between a vineyard’s stone wall and the “angel of Adonai” stands in the path again.
 The donkey sees the angel and pushes against the wall crushing Balaam’s foot.
-Balaam beats the donkey a second time.
-The angel moves ahead to where the path became so tight there is no turning right or left.
-The donkey sees the angel again and lies down.
-Balaam becomes so angry that he beats the donkey a third time with his stick.
-‘I Am’ enables the donkey to speak:
+Balaam beats his donkey a second time.
+The “angel of Adonai” moves ahead to where the path became so tight that the donkey had no option but to lie down.
+Balaam becomes so angry that he takes a stick and beats his donkey a third time.
+Ehyeh Asher Ehyeh enables the donkey to speak:

 “What have I done to you to make you beat me these three times?”